harshalmore31/UCLA-Hackathon/data_clean_room/dcr_implementation.md

      az keyvault key download --vault-name <your-key-vault-name> --name <your-key-name> --file <path-to-save-key>
      ```
    - Use this key to decrypt the model and data within the TEE.

-#### Manipulating Data:
-   - The model training and creation of synthetic data are covered in the second part of your submission.

 #### Encrypting Output Data Leaving the Clean Room
    - Modify your code to run the encryption function on specified files.